agag2001/icy-tower-/README.md

 # icy-tower-
-this is a game using GL , GLU .
+this is a game  an updated version of icy tower using GL , GLU .
 GLUT libraries using Python